hackerb9/vt340test/apl/charset/IR-68-to-Unicode.txt.md

-# Notes on Unicode's mapping table from APL
+# Notes on Unicode's mapping table from IR-68

 This document refers to [Unicode's IR-68-to-Unicode.txt][Uni68] mapping table, last changed in 2020.
 [IR-68][IR68] is the pre-Unicode